 Dorchester is also close to the Ridgeway, an ancient trade route which dates back some 5,000 years and crosses the River Thames at nearby Goring.
 History has left its mark on the landscape, with Iron Age hillforts, medieval field systems, priories, manor houses, watermills, churches and river crossings.

-Highlights of our walking itinerary will include the Sandford 'Lasher' where the river roars through the weir beside Sandford Lock; the picturesque villages of Culham, Sutton Courtenay, Clifton Hampden, Dorchester-on-Thames, Shillingford, Streatley, Goring and Pagbourne; the view from Wittenham Clumps; the approach to Goring Lock; and the historic market squares in Abingdon and Wallingford.
+Highlights of our walking itinerary will include the Sandford 'Lasher' where the river roars through the weir beside Sandford Lock; the picturesque villages of Culham, Sutton Courtenay, Clifton Hampden, Dorchester-on-Thames, Shillingford, Streatley, Goring and Pagbourne; the view from Wittenham Clumps; the approach to Goring Lock; and the historic market square in Abingdon.

 Your holiday on the River Thames will be based at the White Hart Hotel, a 16th century former coaching inn which is located in the historic high street in Dorchester-on-Thames, just a stone's throw from both the River Thames and historic Dorchester Abbey.
 All of The White Hart's attractive and well-appointed bedrooms have ensuite bathroom facilities and the restaurant prides itself on using quality local produce to prepare its interesting and innovative menus.

 All of the above prices are per person, and based upon two guests sharing a double or twin-bedded room.

 Single traveller?
 Enjoy sole occupancy of a double room at a supplement of £45 per night.
 (More about single supplements)

 Currency Converter: All of our prices are in British pounds.
 To estimate the cost in another currency use the currency converter here.